The Florida Longleaf Pine Ecosystem Geodatabase

 Much of the remaining acreage exists as fragmented stands in varying degrees of isolation.
 Recently, however, many organizations and agencies have taken steps to prevent further loss, improve what's left, and restore the longleaf pine ecosystem where practicable.
 The LPEGDB contributes to this effort by providing detailed, baseline data on the location and current ecological condition of remaining longleaf sites in Florida.

 The purpose of the Longleaf Pine Rapid Assessment is to help complete a picture of the location and condition of longleaf pine across the state of Florida.
 This geoform enables users to provide stand location information on a map and fill out a rapid survey about the occurrence and condition of longleaf pine in the stand.
 This information will become part of the LPEGDB statewide dataset that will be used by various organizations for restoration and management planning.
-The deadline for entering data for inclusion in LPEGDB v.4 is July 1, 2018.

 Click here to open the Longleaf Pine Rapid Assessment Geoform